-As part of our project to map protein interactomes, we wanted to learn more about our favorite protein, actin.
 Actin is a cytoskeletal protein that is required for a long list of cellular functions that are essential for life, and it is sorted into these diverse functions through its interaction with actin-binding proteins (this list is not exhaustive and is periodically updated and refined).
 Because it's important for so many functions, actin is generally well-conserved and present throughout the tree of life.
 However, most of what we know about actin comes from cells that represent a relatively small sliver of the tree of life, mostly Opisthokonts (amoebae, fungi, and animals) with very highly conserved actins.
 Because of this, our rules about what makes an actin an actin might be incomplete.
 This means that we are missing out on important data about actin, its functions in the cell, and what determines which of these many functions actin will perform in a given species or at a given time.
 We are also potentially missing out on how we might be able to re-engineer cellular functions based on the regulation of actin and what is possible in a wide range of organisms.
-Therefore, we want to look at actins that lie right on the boundary between "true" actins and actin-like or actin-related proteins.
+Therefore, it is important to look at actins that lie right on the boundary between "true" actins and actin-like or actin-related proteins, making this an interesting use case for our functional annotation pipeline.

-Unsurprisingly, the first thing we did was a BLAST search against the NCBI non-redundant database using human β -actin.
+Unsurprisingly, the first thing we did was a BLAST search against the NCBI nonredundant database using human ß-actin.
 This gave us a list of about 50,000 related proteins, but we realized there are no clear rules about how similar an actin has to be to our model actins to be considered a true actin.
 We did structure searches and found a similar problem.
 None of this really told us if the proteins we were looking at were similar enough to be considered actins but different enough to potentially provide new insights.